ankit-mehrotra/TVMazeApp/README.md

 Used folder structure domainName/ components and /store to extend the existing functionality

-Used components directory for Search, Movie List , Table Grid Components Used store directory for actions,reducers,sagas, store and types files.
+Used components directory for Search, Movie List,Table Grid Components using React and React-Redux Hooks.
+Used store directory for actions,reducers,sagas, store and types files.

 Types.ts file contains different types for app.